brunoklein99/deep-learning-notes/README.md

 ## 4.5 One Layer of a Convolutional Network

-* A bias term is added to each element of the output of each image * filter convolution.
+* Each filter W also has a bias term, which is added channel wise to the output of the convolution operation

 * An activation function is applied to each of these elements.